locationtech/rasterframes/docs/src/main/paradox/reference.md

     Long rf_z2_index(Extent extent, CRS crs)
     Long rf_z2_index(ProjectedRasterTile proj_raster)

 Constructs a Z2 index in WGS84/EPSG:4326 from either a Geometry, Extent, ProjectedRasterTile and its CRS.
 First the native extent is extracted or computed, and then center is used as the indexing location.
 This function is useful for [range partitioning](http://spark.apache.org/docs/latest/api/python/pyspark.sql.html?highlight=registerjava#pyspark.sql.DataFrame.repartitionByRange).
+See @ref:[Reading Raster Data](raster-read.md#spatial-indexing-and-partitioning) section for details on how to have an index automatically added when reading raster data.

 ## Tile Metadata and Mutation